Nvidia GeForce RTX 3090: Thirty second review

 However, while there isn't really a difference between RTX GPUs in straight encoding performance – as they're all using the same chip – processing effects do see improvement depending on the GPU you're using.
 With an RTX 3090 in your video editing PC, you should have absolutely no problem playing back video in real time while editing.

 But where the RTX 3090 really shines is in 3D Rendering through applications like Blender and Autodesk Maya.
 In fact, while in games the RTX 3090 is around 50% faster than the RTX 2080 Ti, the 3090 is nearly twice as fast as the Turing flagship in Blender, rendering through the benchmark in just 229 seconds to the RTX 2080 Ti's 438 seconds.
 That's a 91% improvement, thanks in large part to the sheer amount of VRAM and FP32 performance on offer here.

 By pricing this graphics card at the $1,499 (£1,399, around AU$2,030) price point, rather than just putting it at the same price that the Titan RTX launched at, Nvidia may be making strides to democratizing the kind of 3D Rendering performance that will let people try their hands at 3D animation without having to invest in extremely expensive hardware.
-Maybe next generation, the xx80 card can deliver this kind of rendering performance to make it even easier for the layperson to do 3D content creation.
+Maybe with Nvidia Lovelace, the RTX 4080 card can deliver this kind of rendering performance to make it even easier for the layperson to do 3D content creation.
 But, hey, at least it's more accessible now than ever before, and we'll consider that a win.